electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/a6-e-tron/interior/seats/_index.md

 The memory function for the driver's side offers two memory slots for the electrically adjustable driver's seat, the exterior mirrors, and the steering wheel.
 The settings can be saved and retrieved using the memory button in the door panel.
 Additionally, the last position is automatically saved in the personal profile.

-Note: In the A6 e-tron, only available in combination with Tech plus (PQB) or Tech pro (PQC).
+*Note: In the A6 e-tron, only available in combination with Tech plus (PQB) or Tech pro (PQC).*

-### Ventilated seats
+### Ventilated Seats

-The Sport seats can be equipped with ventilation for hot summer days.
-It requires perforated leather.
+The sport seats can be equipped with ventilation for hot summer days.
+This requires perforated leather.

 ### Massage

-The Sport Seats Plus is equipped with a massage function.
-You can select different massage programs in MMI.
+The sport seats plus are equipped with a massage function.
+You can select different massage programs in the MMI.

 <div class="table-responsive">
 <table class="table table-striped border">